 Amounts payable under the Covered Bonds may be calculated by reference to EURIBOR, or to LIBOR, in each case as specified in the relevant Final Terms.
-As at the date of this Base Prospectus, the ICE Benchmark Administration (as administrator of LIBOR) and the European Money Markets Institute (EMMI as administrator of EURIBOR) are included in the register of administrators and benchmarks established and maintained by the European Securities and Markets Authority pursuant to article 36 of Regulation (EU) 2016/1011 (the BMR).
+As at the date of this Base Prospectus, the ICE Benchmark Administration (as administrator of LIBOR) and the European Money Markets Institute (EMMI, as administrator of EURIBOR) are included in the register of administrators and benchmarks established and maintained by the European Securities and Markets Authority pursuant to article 36 of Regulation (EU) 2016/1011 (the RMR)

-The Covered Bonds issued in dematerialised form to be issued on or after the date hereof will be held on behalf of their ultimate owners, until redemption or cancellation thereof, by Monte Titoli S.p.A.
+The Covered Bonds to be issued on or after the date hereof will be held in dematerialised form or in any other form as may be set out in the Final Terms.
+The Covered Bonds issued in dematerialised form will be held on behalf of their ultimate owners, until redemption or cancellation thereof, by Monte Titoli S.p.A.
 (Monte Titoli) for the account of the relevant Monte Titoli Account Holders.
-The expression Monte Titoli Account Holders means any authorised financial intermediary institution entitled to hold accounts on behalf of their customers with Monte Titoli and includes any depositary banks appointed by Euroclear Bank S.A. / N.V. as operator of the Euroclear Bank S.A./N.V., 1 Boulevard du Roi Albert II, B-1210 Bruxelles (Euroclear) and Clearstream Banking, société anonyme, 42 Avenue JF Kennedy, 1855, Luxembourg (Clearstream).
-Each Series of Covered Bonds issued in dematerialised form is and will be deposited with Monte Titoli on the relevant Issue Date (as defined in the "Terms and Conditions" of the Covered Bonds" below).
+The expression Monte Titoli Account Holders means any authorised financial intermediary institution entitled to hold accounts on behalf of their customers with Monte Titoli and includes any depositary banks appointed by Euroclear Bank S.A./N.V., 1 Boulevard du Roi Albert II, B-1210 Bruxelles as operator of the Euroclear System (Euroclear) and Clearstream Banking, société anonyme, 42 Avenue JF Kennedy, L-1855, Luxembourg (Clearstream).
+Each Series of Covered Bonds issued in dematerialised form will be deposited with Monte Titoli on the relevant Issue Date (as defined in the section headed "Terms and Conditions of the Covered Bonds").
 Monte Titoli shall act as depositary for Clearstream and Euroclear.
-The Covered Bonds will at all times be held in book entry form and title to the Covered Bonds will be evidenced by book entries in accordance with the provisions of Italian Legislative Decree no. 58 of 24 February 1998 (Financial Law) and implementing regulation and with the joint regulation of the Commissione Nazionale per le Società e la Borsa (CONSOB) and the Bank of Italy dated 13 August 2018and published in the Official Gazette of the Republic of Italy (Gazzetta Ufficiale della Republica Italiana) No. 201 of 30 August 2018, as subsequently amended and supplemented.
-No physical document of title is and will be issued in respect of the Covered Bonds.
+The Covered Bonds issued in dematerialised form will at all times be held in book entry form and title to the Covered Bonds issued in dematerialised form will be evidenced by book entries in accordance with the provisi ons of Italian Legislative Decree No. 58 of 24 February 1998 (the Financial Law) and implementing regulation and with the joint regulation of the Commissione Nazionale per le Società e la Borsa (CONSOB) and the Bank of Italy dated 13 August 2018, as subsequently amended and supplemented.
+No physical document of title will be issued in respect of the Covered Bonds issued in dematerialised form.

-Before the Maturity Date the Covered Bonds will be subject to mandatory and optional redemption in whole or in part in certain circumstances, as set out in Condition 8 (Redemption and Purchase).
+Before the Maturity Date the Covered Bonds will be subject to mandatory and optional redemption in whole or in part in certain circumstances, as set out in Condition 9 (Redemption and Purchase).